Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 Thus, a 1% increase in the cost of making a donation (an increase in the net after tax cost of making the donation) will decrease the total charitable donations received by the average nonprofit by 4%.

-The latest Democrat tax plan to ensure the wealthy pay their fair share is the Harris / Biden plan.
+Less anyone think only the Republicans pose a risk to nonprofits, consider the latest Democrat tax plan to ensure the wealthy pay their fair share was the Harris / Biden plan- which is really just the Obama plan.

 But actually it's much worse than that.
 Because under the Democrat plan, the true added cost to the donor is not 11.6% but likely much more with opportunity costs, etc. Probably more in an added 30 - 40% range.
 (The difference between 28 and 39 is 11, but the difference as a '%' is about 40 "percent", 28 x 1.4 = 39.2)

-Consequently, the Democrat tax plan designed to make sure the wealthy pay their fair share of taxes - as if they are not already while making almost 1/3 of all charitable donations- will also substantially reduce charitable donations.
+Consequently, the latest Democrat tax plan designed to make sure the wealthy pay their fair share of taxes - as if they are not already while making almost 1/3 of all charitable donations- will also substantially reduce charitable donations.
 Especially those that planned to make their donations from capital gains.

-We are called to be fishers of men.
-But as fish are different, so are men.
+Just as fish are different, so are men.
 One way 'Big Fish' get to be big fish, is they are often difficult to catch.
 Big Fish seldom school or hang with small fish - except to eat them.

-At YES we are usually able to help the affluent reduce their taxes by more than 50% by finding tax code provisions that their other advisors, CPAs and attorneys overlook.
+We are usually able to help the affluent reduce their taxes by more than 50% by finding tax code provisions that their other advisors, CPAs and attorneys overlook.

 If they were able to immediately reduce their taxes by half or even more - depending on the individual that essentially equates to about a 30 - 50%- immediate increase in net after tax income - do you think they would be inclined to make more and larger charitable donations - especially to those nonprofits & causes they already know and trust?